LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 This guide does not cover how to write a Python script to call data from an API.
 Example script used for Vonage [here](https://github.com/LBHackney-IT/Data-Platform/blob/main/lambdas/vonage_api_ingestion/main.py )

 Here are the major sections to this guide
-* Writing the code for the Data Platform
-  * Desired Output
-  * Basic Rules
-  * Some Tips
-* Integrating S3
-* Generating a Piplock and Requirements.txt File
-* Update the Data Platform with our Script
 * Setting up Terraform to automate it
 * Moving it all into Prod